Safer Skies Initiative

 Conflict Zone Information Office

-Transport Canada established the Conflict Zone Information Office to monitor high risk areas and provide guidance to Canadian air carriers operating in those areas.
-The Conflict Zone Information Office issues airspace notifications to air carriers when risks are deemed too high in a certain airspace.
-The current list of foreign airspace conflict zone-related notifications can be found here.
+The Conflict Zone Information Office monitors high risk areas and gives guidance to Canadian air carriers operating in those areas.
+The office notifies air carriers when risks are too high in a certain airspace.
+See the list of alerts for Canadian airlines flying over or near conflict zones here.

 Safer Skies Consultative Committee

-As part of the Safer Skies Initiative, Canada established the Safer Skies Consultative Committee (SSCC) in July 2020.
-The Committee brings together subject-matter experts from states, international organizations, and industry, and provides a formal international platform to consolidate discussions on conflict zones in relation to civil aviation.
+Canada created the Safer Skies Consultative Committee in July 2020 as part of the Safer Skies Initiative.
+The Committee brings together subject-matter experts from states, international organizations, and industry.
+It provides a formal international platform to discuss how conflict zones affect civil aviation.

-The Committee meets regularly to share best practices and information, and recommend global standards and guidance on mitigating the risks conflict zones pose to commercial aviation.
-Together with states and the International Civil Aviation Organization, the Committee advocates on all matters related to conflict zones.
+The Committee meets regularly to share best practices and information.
+It recommends global standards and guidance on reducing the risks from conflict zones for civil aviation.
+The Committee works with states and the International Civil Aviation Organization to advocate for everything related to conflict zones.

 Safer Skies Forum

-Making our skies safer requires effort and international collaboration to keep the momentum and dialogue ongoing.
-The Safer Skies Forum is an annual global event focused on conflict zone risk management.
+It requires effort and international collaboration to make our skies safer.
+The Safer Skies Forum is a global event focused on conflict zone risk management.
 The first Safer Skies Forum took place virtually from December 8-9, 2020.

-The second-annual Safer Skies Forum was hosted virtually by Canada and the SSCC on March 29-30, 2022.
+The second Safer Skies Forum was hosted virtually by Canada and the Safer Skies Consultative Committee on March 29-30, 2022.
 It brought together 365 expert partners representing over 55 countries and regions around the world, as well as international organizations, and the civil aviation industry.
-The third-annual Safer Skies Forum will be held in the Netherlands in 2023.

 Safer Skies Forum Final Reports